 Classes will be limited to walk-trot/jog only.
 Eligibility for this division is limited to two years.
-Riders transitioning from the therapeutic division into the beginner division are exempt from the 2 year limitation.
+Riders transitioning from the therapeutic division into the beginner division are exempt from the 2-year limitation.

-Riders in this division may exhibit a secondary animal in Miniature Horse In Hand Trail, Miniature Horse Jumping and Miniature Horse Driving (\see shared horse exception below).
+Riders in this division may exhibit a secondary animal in Miniature Horse In Hand Trail, Miniature Horse Jumping, or Driving- Pleasure, Draft or Miniature Horse (see shared horse exception below).